valentecaio/elixirSimpleHTTPFileServer/README.md

 PUT `<file>` : use PUT requests to upload files to the server

 example: Upload the file `a.txt` and write it under the dir `<root-dir>/b/c/d/e/`.
-All necessaries subdirectories will be created.
-Files with same path will be overwritten.
+         Create all necessary subdirectories.
+Overwrite files with same path.
 ```
 $ curl --upload-file a.txt localhost:8080/b/c/d/e/
 ```